Skip to content

 Design Assumptions:

 The device is reusable (up to five years) and intended for facility or home use.
 It may be sold with a single patient use disposable, like a mask (with or without a head strap).
-Note mask data is not part of this report.
+(Note: Mask data is not part of this report.)
+It may also come configured with an oximeter, leads, or a cuff.
+The cost of development will vary depending on these options.

-The device can contain injection molded parts in various sizes or configurations.
+The device is likely to contain injection molded parts in various sizes or configurations.
 In addition to top and bottom housing, the monitor will comprise other plastic parts such as a clear screen cover and potentially an internal battery holder.
 Hardware (i.e., screws) will likely be used for assembly, as opposed to bonding, allowing for maintenance and repair accessibility.

 Internally, the device will contain at least one electronic control board with a touch user interface or custom molded buttons.
 We can also assume it will require various sensors to measure O2, CO2, and flow.
 The small size of these components typically adds cost for technological precision and handling time during assembly.